tracyliang77/VMware-CodeHouse-2022/README.md

 firstname-lastname.md

-I've finished reading through the pre-req docs and finished one of the Oauth flow in the above mentioned playground.
+I've finished reading through the pre-req docs and finished one sample project with above link.